Connecticut HUSKY

 Depending on their income, some parents, relative caregivers, persons with disabilities, and pregnant women may also get HUSKY coverage.

-HUSKY pays for doctors’ visits, preventive and hospital care, dental and vision care, and mental health services, among others.
+HUSKY covers doctor visits, preventive care, hospital services, dental and vision care, and mental health services, along with other medically necessary benefits.

 FAQ